 Martin SJ and Clapp J (2015) Finance for Agriculture or Agriculture for Finance?
 Journal of Agrarian Change 15 (4): 549-559.

+Mawdsley E (2015a) DFID, the private sector, and the re-centring of an economic growth agenda in international development.
+Global Society 29 (3): 339-358.

-Mawdsley E (2015a) Cooperation, competition and convergence between 'North' and 'South' in international development: Provincialising Development?
+Mawdsley E (2015b) Cooperation, competition and convergence between 'North' and 'South' in international development: Provincialising Development?
 Progress in Human Geography, published online 27 August 2015.

-Mawdsley E (2015b) DFID, the private sector, and the re-centring of an economic growth agenda in international development.
-Global Society 29 (3): 339-358.

 Milberg W (2008) Shifting sources and uses of profits: sustaining US financialization with global value chains.
 Economy and Society 37(3): 420-451.

 Mitchell K and Sparke M (2016) The New Washington Consensus: Millennial philanthropy and the making of global market subjects.
 Antipode 48 (3): 724-749.